52 Week Savings Challenge (2024 Edition)

 Learn how this savings challenge works and who will benefit the most from it.

-What Is the 52 Week Money Challenge?
+What Is the 52-Week Money Challenge?

 The 52-week Savings Challenge is a straightforward way to set aside a little money every week.
 The plan can help you save more than you might expect over the course of a year.
-The goal is to have a healthy emergency fund that you can dip into to cover unexpected expenses — like car repairs or a trip to the ER — without blowing your monthly budget.
+The goal is to have a healthy emergency fund that you can dip into to cover unexpected expenses — like car repairs or a trip to the doctor — without blowing your monthly budget.

 Although some people like to start these types of challenges on Jan.
 1, you can start today, or the first week of next month, or anytime you like.
 The result will be the same.